 It is very tempting to begin automating just about everything that happens in your business but transitioning to automation requires a lot of adjustment.
 If you want your business to acclimate to the idea of automation, you should start by focusing on automating the simpler tasks first.

 By simple, we are referring to the tasks that are necessary but are straightforward.
 These include payroll processing, clocking in, collaboration, email management, and many others.
-Doing this helps you see what your business excels and lacks in with regards to the integration of new technology.
+Doing this helps you see what your business excels and lacks with regard to the integration of new technology.

 Consider Industry Specific Automation Tools